dokadon/terraform-web-server/web-server-jenkins/README.md

 # Removing the infrastructure

-When you are ready to remove your infrastructure execute from inside the web-server directory
+When you are ready to remove your infrastructure execute from inside the web-server-jenkins directory

 ``terraform destroy``